High-Risk Car Insurance in Washington

 Consider nontraditional coverage options

-Usage-based and pay-per-mile insurance reduce costs for safe or infrequent drivers in Washington.
-Programs like GEICO's DriveEasy and State Farm's Drive Safe & Save monitor driving habits for potential discounts.
-These options work well for drivers seeking affordable coverage.
+Usage-based and pay-per-mile insurance can lower costs if you drive safely or infrequently.
+GEICO's DriveEasy and State Farm's Drive Safe & Save both monitor driving habits and reward low-risk behavior with potential discounts.
+These programs aren't for everyone, but they're worth a look if your daily mileage is low.

 4. 4